This section provides guidance for coding transit routes.

 Section 9.3.1 Dwell Time Coding

-Previously, bus speeds were calculated as function of the highway speeds by applying factors based on facility types and area types.
-This process was limited because two routes operating in the same alignment would have the same travel speeds even if one route provided limited stops while the other included numerous stops.
-In the new model, the bus speeds are still based on the highway speeds.
-However, with the conversion from TRNBUILD to PT, dwell times can be added at each coded stop to more accurately reflect the speeds.
+Bus speeds are based on the highway speeds.
+However, dwell times can be added at each coded stop to more accurately reflect the speeds.
 The dwell times are coded for each route by use of the variable DWELL or DWELL_C.
 If viewing the transit network in text format, the variable should be placed after the first node and is coded in minutes.
 The coded dwell time will be applied to the previous node and all subsequent stop nodes.
 If operating in the GIS window, to update the dwell time, the user must first be in edit mode.
 Then, once a route is selected for editing, click the Nodes tab as shown in Figure 9-15.
 This contains node specific attributes for routes, including the dwell time.
 Right-click the column labeled DWELL and select Multi Cell Edit.
 This will open another window as shown in Figure 9-16.
 In this window, the user can select the appropriate nodes for updating the dwell time or apply a dwell time to the entire route.
 This is done by selecting the first node in the From Row and the last node in the To Row and then setting the cell value to the desired number.

 In validation of the bus speeds, the dwell times for local buses were set to 0.5 while express buses were set to 1.0.
 This is reasonable given that express buses have fewer stops and generally more people boarding/alighting per stop.
 The coded MARTA rail routes do not include dwell times in the route file.
 This is because the coded MARTA rail link speeds include the dwell times.
 When coding fixed guide-way, it is important the user be aware of how the dwell times are represented.